martinscheffler/qtentity/README.md

 QtPropertyBrowser (https://qt.gitorious.org/qt-solutions/).
 For the different QVariant types different editors are used.
 For example when a component has a QColor parameter then a color picker editor is shown.
 It is possible to configure the editors.
-The method EntitySystem::propertyAttributes() may return a QVariantMap with configuration for the QPropertyBrowser editors.
+The method EntitySystem::editingAttributes() may return a QVariantMap with configuration for the QPropertyBrowser editors.
 Double parameters are edited with a QDoubleSpinbox widget.
-To set the step size of a property named MyValue, return this from propertyAttributes():
+To set the step size of a property named MyValue, return this from editingAttributes():

     QVariantMap myvalueattrs;
     myvalueattrs["singleStep"] = 0.5;